35 Jin4 晉

-Text: Regret is gone; do not worry about gain and loss, (and) to go forth is auspicious; nothing is unfavourable.
+Regret is gone.
+Gain and loss is not what needs to worry about, and to go forward is auspicious; nothing is unfavourable.

 In carrying out a battle, it is inevitable that one will have losses and gains.
 By disregarding these eventualities and advancing bravely, it can go anywhere.

-Commentary on the image: Do not worry about gain and loss; there is a celebration in going forth.
+Commentary on the image: Do not worry about gain and loss; there is a celebration in going forward.